 October half term events in Kent 2017

-October half term is already on the horizon.
+October half term is already here.

 And despite its distinctly autumnal feel there is plenty happening in Kent to keep your family busy.